 A native of Brookville, IN, Eddie got his first guitar at age 8 and began formal Classical guitar lessons.

 - "My grandma bought me my first guitar, a Harmony from Sears, for Christmas.
-I wanted to be a singing cowboy like Gene Autry, but I also wanted to really learn how to play guitar "right".
-There was a music store next to where my mom worked so she signed me up for lessons.
+I wanted to be a singing cowboy like Gene Autry, but I also wanted to learn how to play guitar "right".
+There was a music store next to where my mother worked so she signed me up for lessons.
 She would come home from work, then drive me back the 45 minutes each way, every week.
 She did that for 8 years until I could drive myself."

 - "When I was 12, my brother came home from school with the album, Led Zeppelin IV, and I was mesmerized from the first note to the last.
 It spun my head around on my shoulders, I had never heard guitar playing or songs that sounded like that before.
 I sat in front of the stereo and listened to the entire album 5 times in a row, absorbing every nuance of every note Jimmy Page played.
 I knew at that very moment that was what I wanted to do - write my own songs, learn improvisation, and play electric guitar".